d1One/NIPatcher/Help/KompleteKontrol.md

 `With Plugin`: Changes the height of the KK window when there is a Plugin loaded.<br>
 `Without Plugin`: Changes the height of the KK window when there no a Plugin loaded, if this value is bigger than `With Plugin` then the window will always use the value set here.<br>

-- Note - I advise keeping the relationship of originals values, meaning that if you inscrease the pixel value of `With Plugin` by 300 pixels then also add 300 pixels in the `Without Plugin` option.<br>
+- Note - I advise keeping the relationship of originals values, meaning that if you increase the pixel value of `With Plugin` by 300 pixels then also add 300 pixels in the `Without Plugin` option.<br>

 ## Fonts
 Self explanatory, changes Font sizes.<br>